 Data Center Lifespan Risk

-For the purposes of this article, we will consider data center lifespan risk.
+Let's look deeper into data center lifespan risk.
 We define this risk as the probability of an infrastructure failure causing significant, and possibly complete, business disruption and the level of difficulty in restoring functionality.

 A chart of data center lifespan risk resembles a bathtub – a high level of failures as the site is first built and undergoing 5 levels of commissioning towards the left side of the chart, followed by a long period of lower threat that can extend 15 years or more.
 As time continues to march on, the risk rises again, creating the right-hand side of the bathtub curve.